Reduce initial server response time

 Page caching greatly reduces the server response time by serving fast HTML pages, instead of slow, PHP-generated pages.

-Serving the cache file via our rewrite rules in the htaccess file is the most optimal method.
-In many cases the difference will not be noticeable, but it can help in situations where there may be server issues.
+Serving the cache file via our rewrite rules in the .htaccess file is the most optimal method.

-If your site is running on a standalone NGINX server, without an htaccess file, you can implement this configuration to achieve the same result: https://github.com/SatelliteWP/rocket-nginx
+• NGINX: If your site is running on a standalone NGINX server, without an .htaccess file, you can implement this configuration to achieve the same optimal method to serve the cache: https://github.com/SatelliteWP/rocket-nginx.

 Database optimization